-Tailoring your résumé to each job you apply for can improve your chances of getting the job.
+Tailoring your résumé to every role you apply for can improve your chances of getting the job.

 Follow these four steps to tailor your résumé and show an employer you’ve got what they want: